Ajay Devgn Begins Shooting For SS Rajamouli's RRR; Actor-Director Duo Share A Happy Moment

 The actress, who is paired opposite Ram Charan, even learnt her lines in Telugu to add authenticity to her role.

-If reports are to be believed, the makers of RRR have completed more than 70 per cent of the film's shooting.
+If reports are to be believed, the makers of RRR have completed more than 70 percent of the film's shooting.
 However, they are yet to announce the official date of this movie.

 RRR Title: Jr NTR And Ram Charan's Magnum Opus Titled Rama Roudra Roushitham?